… because it wasn’t a sequel, it was the second World War.

 From every theatre of conflict, stories emerge about scelestic, inhumane intent being tempered by the resourcefulness, resilience, and patriotic resolve of man.
 Those accounts of conflicting ideologies and their idealistic counterpoints provide a rich seam of material for anyone who is curious about how-on-earth we achieve peace.

 Some of these essays focus on language.
-Others take a wry look at operational aspects of the second world war – I do have the luxury of not being a subject-specialist.
-A few pieces might have a go at doing both by tugging at the rhetorical strings holding key events together, and there’ll be some random wittering.
+Others take a wry look at operational aspects of the second world war—I do have the luxury of not being a subject-specialist.
+A few might try to achieve both aims by tugging at the rhetorical strings holding key events together, and there’ll be some random wittering no doubt.
 One or two essays may or may not be written under the influence of too much strong coffee.